5 Sure-Fire Ways to Get Your Home Ready to Sell Quickly

 4. Clean Until Your Home Shines

 To sell your home quickly, make everything sparkle.
-In our home, we wiped down the windows, furniture, counters, the bathrooms, so that it all looked shiny and fresh.
+In our home, we wiped down the windows, furniture, counters, the bathrooms, so that they all looked shiny and fresh.

 Before the few showings we had, I would get everyone into the car – Ash, our son, and our dog.
 And, then I would run back in to do a quick look at how we left everything.

 In the below picture, you can see the natural light coming in, the spacious areas to walk around, the few pictures on the wall, and the clean, shiny surfaces.
-(In hindsight, I would have painted that window trim white!)
+(In hindsight, I would have painted that window trims white if I had just a little more time!)

 5. Use a Great Realtor